Issue symptoms

 A previous synchronisation is already matched to a Zendesk record

-When a record first syncs from Salesforce to Zendesk using matching criteria to identify if a matching record already exists, the existing record is updated.
+When a record first syncs from Salesforce to Zendesk with a matching criteria to identify if a record already exists, the existing record is updated.
 A new record is created if the integration doesn't find a matching record.

 When a sync occurs, the integration saves a relationship between the source record in Salesforce and the target record in Zendesk.
 This relationship takes precedence over the matching criteria for future syncs.
 This relationship allows for a change to the matching field within Salesforce to update the existing organization within Zendesk.

-To resolve this, synchronize accounts to organizations with matching criteria based on the Account Name in Salesforce being equal to the organization Name in Zendesk.
+To resolve this, synchronize accounts to organizations with matching criteria with the Account Name in Salesforce equal to the organization Name in Zendesk.
 This is the default setting.

-A different Zendesk organization already uses the name you're trying to amend your Salesforce record to
+A different Zendesk organization already uses the name you amend your Salesforce record to

 One way to resolve this conflict would be to merge the two organizations together.
 For more details on this step, please see this article: Merging organisations.

-You can also resolve this error by deleting one of the records in Zendesk.
+You can also resolve this error: Delete one of the records in Zendesk.
 Delete either organization 1 or 2 and then re-synchronize the account from Salesforce.
 If the subsequent sync doesn't have a relationship, use the matching criteria to match with the original ID.